KichoX/Airports-Management/README.md

 2. Select the PlanesApplication.java file and run it !
 It should work right away without any issue.

-3. Make sure in application.properties file you have your database linked with the same name and update username and password from your local database, make sure hibernate is auto with: spring.jpa.hibernate.ddl-auto=auto.
+3. Make sure in application.properties file you have your database linked with the same name and update username and password from your local database, also set hibernate to auto with: spring.jpa.hibernate.ddl-auto=auto !

 You should get something like this :